opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 compulsion to violate the principle of least surprise.

 POSIX shell is a concrete example of ["worse is better"] in action.
-It's a glue used to create precarious and unholy software obelisks, the undying remnants of bygone relics 5 decades past their expiration date.
+It's a glue used to create precarious and unholy software obelisks, the lingering shadow of antiquated relics 3 decades past their expiration date.

 ### I want to get off Mister POSIX's Wild Ride